-See the lists below as guides to using lowercase or uppercase when these words appear in headlines and subheads.
-CMS 8.59 is recapped below; CMS 8.160 gives examples; CMS 8.161 discusses hyphenated compounds in headline-style titles.
-The cover of On Wisconsin follows sentence-style capitalization rather than headline style.
-For headlines in news releases and Inside UW–Madison, capitalize only the first word, proper names, and proper nouns.
+See the lists below as guides to using lowercase or uppercase when these words appear in headlines and subheads using title case.
+CMS 8.160 is recapped below; CMS 8.161 gives examples; CMS 8.162 discusses hyphenated compounds in title case.
+The cover of On Wisconsin follows sentence-case capitalization rather than title-case style.
+For headlines in news releases and Inside UW–Madison, capitalize only the first word, proper names, and proper nouns (for additional guidance on sentence case, see CMS 8.159).

 Lowercase